Types of Master’s in Nursing (MSN) Degrees & Specialties

-Are you considering getting your Master’s Degree in Nursing?
+Are you considering getting your masters's in nursing?
 A Master of Science in Nursing (MSN) degree can open the doorway to more opportunities for you as a nurse, from leadership positions to advanced clinical roles, as well as a higher salary!
-MSN-prepared nurses earn an average salary of $96,000 per year!
-That's more than 20K higher than a Registered Nurse.

 If you've been thinking about advancing your degree, now's the time!
 Read on to explore all the different paths you can take with an MSN.

 There are several types of master's degrees in nursing: Advanced Practice Registered Nurse degrees prepare a Registered Nurse for an advanced clinical role.
 Other types of MSN degrees focus on preparing nurses for non-clinical roles such as public health or nursing informatics.

 Nurse Practitioners work to provide advanced care to different patient populations; they can independently assess, diagnose, treat, and prescribe medication.

 Salary: The median average Nurse Practitioner salary is $120,680 per the BLS, but salaries vary by specialty, as well as other factors like location, years of experience, and where you work.